-It’s the extreme size of those pads and paws that allow lynx the flexibility to go into different environments and different eco-systems in the state of Alaska.
+It’s the extreme size of those paws and pads that allow lynx the flexibility to go into different environments and different eco-systems in the state of Alaska.
 They will use those paws to be able to maneuver in water, on rock, and it will almost resemble a snowshoe in enough snowpack.
 With these large paws a lynx home range can exceed 1000 miles, meaning a lynx we see in Alaska may also live in Canada.